 IRAs, like employer-sponsored retirement plans, feature tax deferral of earnings.
 If you are eligible, traditional IRAs may enable you to lower your current taxable income through deductible contributions.
 Withdrawals, however, are taxable as ordinary income (unless you've made nondeductible contributions, in which case a portion of the withdrawals will not be taxable).

 Roth IRAs don't permit tax-deductible contributions but allow you to make completely tax-free withdrawals under certain conditions.
 With both types, you can typically choose from a wide range of investments to fund your IRA.

 Annuities are contracts issued by insurance companies.
 Annuities are generally funded with after-tax dollars, but their earnings are tax deferred (you pay tax on the portion of distributions that represents earnings).
 There is generally no annual limit on contributions to an annuity.
 A typical annuity provides income payments beginning at some future time, usually retirement.
 The payments may last for your life, for the joint life of you and a beneficiary, or for a specified number of years (guarantees are subject to the claims-paying ability of the issuing insurance company).
 Annuities may be subject to certain charges and expenses, including mortality charges, surrender charges, administrative fees, and other charges.

-Note: In addition to any income taxes owed, a 10 percent premature distribution penalty tax may apply to taxable distributions made from employer-sponsored retirement plans, IRAs, and annuities prior to age 59½ (prior to age 55 for employer-sponsored retirement plans in some circumstances).
+Note: In addition to any income taxes owed, a 10% premature distribution penalty tax may apply to taxable distributions made from employer-sponsored retirement plans, IRAs, and annuities prior to age 59½, unless an exception applies.